-To test the robustness of the linear fit, we generated a plot of M/M_0-b versus kE; where b would be dimensionless and k would have units of inverse energy.
+- To test the robustness of the linear fit, we generated a plot of $M/M_0 b$ versus kE; where b would be dimensionless and k would have units of inverse energy.
 The quantity kE is analogous to E/E_s , where E_s is hypothesized to be a critical energy for chipping or fragmentation to occur.
 The collapse of data for all experiments shows that a linear relation is reasonable, but as anticipated fails to fit the initially-steep portion of the mass loss curve (Fig. 5b).
 We want to relate the two parameters in the linear fit (eq.
-(7)) to physically-meaningful quantities.
-We turn first to the slope k, which controls the long-term attrition rate (dM/dE) for a given energy and should be controlled by material properties - and hence be related to the attrition number A. We approximate the long-term attrition rate, dM/dE, using the total mass loss divided by the cumulative impact energy, M/E. Data indicate that the fitting parameter k is directly proportional to the long-term attrition rate (Fig. 7a), with slope of 1.
-This direct relationship indicates that the slope to the linear fit data, k, reasonably characterizes the long-term attrition rates for all of the lithologies explored in this study.

-We can then examine the relation between the attrition numbers and the long-term attrition rates for each lithology.
-The brittle attrition number A_b is plotted against long term attrition rates M/E for all samples(Fig. 7b) and demonstrate good correlation with some scatter, likely due to uncertainty in material property measurements, indicating that the brittle attrition number incorporates appropriate material properties to describe the long-term attrition of different lithologies.
-Although same order of magnitude as A_b , the semi-brittle attrition number A_s varies widely and does not correlate strongly with observed attrition rates M/E (Fig. 7b-inset); we do not consider this parameter further in our analysis.

-We now turn to the intercept (Fig 7a.).
-We find that the value b in relation (7) is related to the quantity of pebble mass that is lost before attrition reaches the slower, linear portion of the mass loss curve (Fig. 7c).
+7) to physically-meaningful quantities.
+We turn first to the slope k, which controls the long-term attrition rate - 260 for a given energy and should be controlled by material properties and hence be related to A. Data indicate that the fitting parameter k is directly proportional to the long-term attrition rate as described by the total mass loss divided by cumulative impact energy, dM/dE (Fig. 7a), with slope of 1.
+This direct relationship indicates that the slope to the linear fit data, k, nicely characterizes the long term attrition rates for all of the lithologies explored in this study. - We can then examine the relationship between the Attrition Numbers and the long-term abrasion rates for each lithology.
+265 The brittle Attrition Number A_b is plotted against long term attrition rates dM/dE (Fig. 7b) and demonstrate good correlation indicating that the brittle Attrition Number incorporates appropriate material properties to describe the long-term attrition of different lithologies.
+The semi-brittle Attrition Number A_s varies widely and does not correlate strongly with observed abrasion rates dM/dE (Fig. 7b-inset); we do not consider this parameter further in our analysis. - We now turn to the intercept.
+We find that the value b in relation (7) is related to the quantity of pebble mass that is lost 270 before attrition reaches the slower, linear portion of the mass loss curve (Fig. 7c).
 In other words, it is the amount of attrition that occurs in the rapid, first portion.
-The parameter b is related to the initial mass loss of each particle, with an average value of $b = M/M_0 = 0.0018$ and is approximately constant for all experiments (Fig. 7c).
+The parameter b is related to the initial mass of each particle, with an average value of $b = M/M_0 = 0.0018$ and is approximately constant for all experiments (Fig. 7c).
 This result suggests that all particles transition to the slower, linear portion of the mass loss curve when they have lost a certain fraction of mass.
-Since collision energies and rock strengths are different, the only factor common to all experiments is particle shape; all particles were initially cuboids.
-To test whether b is related to shape, we plot the evolution of corner curvature and mass against cumulative energy (Fig. 7c) for the subset of samples for which shape was measured; results show that the former tracks the latter, and becomes approximately constant when rock mass $M/M_0 \ge 0.0018$.
-This value is the same as b (Fig. 7a), meaning that curvature of corners becomes constant when the fraction of mass lost is equal to $b = M/M_0$.

-By putting together the brittle attrition number and initial mass corresponding to k and b, the attrition relation for mass loss versus impact energy is:
+Since collision energies and rock strengths are different, the only factor common to all experiments is particle shape; all particles were initially - 275 cuboids.
+To test whether b is related to shape, we plot the evolution of corner curvature and mass against cumulative energy (Fig. 7c); results show that the former tracks the latter, and becomes approximately constant when rock mass $M/M_0 = 0.0018$.
+This value is the same as b, meaning that curvature of corners becomes constant when the fraction of mass lost is equal to $b = M/M_0$. - By putting together the brittle Attrition Number and initial mass corresponding to k and b, the attrition relation for mass loss versus impact energy is:

-300

-$$M/M_0 = C_1 \frac{\rho Y}{\sigma^2} E + C_2 = C_1 A_b E + C_2$$
+$$M/M_0 = C_1 \frac{\rho Y}{\sigma^2} E + C_2 = C_1 A_b E + C_2 \tag{8}$$ where

-(8)

-where

-$$C_1 = 7.1 \times 10^{-6}$$ and $C_2 = 0.0018$.
-(9)
+$$C_1 = 7.1 \times 10^{-6} \quad C_2 = 0.0018 \tag{9}$$

-The data collapse in Figure 5b justifies this equation.
-For the case when $M \gg 0.0018 M_0$, the attrition relation reduces to
+For the case when $M \gg 0.0018 M_0$, the abrasion relation reduces to

-$$M/M_0 = C_1 A_b E \to \frac{M}{M_0 E} = C_1 A_b$$ (10)
+$$285 \quad M = C_1 A_b E \to \frac{M}{E} = C_1 A_b \tag{10}$$